realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 When we are done with the login, all we need to do is to create a new `SyncConfiguration` with the `gameId` (which acts as our partition key) and the `user` and save it as the `RealmConfiguration.DefaultConfiguration`.
 This will make sure whenever we open a new Realm, we will be using this `user` and `partitionKey`.

-Finally we want to open the Realm and synchronise it to get it ready for the game.
+Finally we want to open the Realm and synchronize it to get it ready for the game.
 We can detect if this is the first start of the game simply by checking if a Realm file for the given coonfiguration already exists or not (11).
 If there is no such file we open a Realm using `Realm.GetInstanceAsync()` (12) which automatically uses the `DefaultConfiguration` that we set before.

 When this is done, we can load the main scene (13) using the `SceneManager`.
 Note that the name of the main scene was extracted into a file called `Constants` in which we also added the app id and the key we use to save the `game id` in the `PlayerPrefs`.
 You can either add another class in your IDE or in Unity (using `Assets -> Create -> C# Script`).